rc2dev/pifi-radio/README.md

          "Radio 4": "https://example.com/radio4"
     }

-This will add the headers "Talk radio" and "Classical" above each block of stations, [identical to "Spain" in the demo](#demo).
+This will add the headers "Talk radio" and "Classical" above each group of stations, [such as "Spain" in the demo](#demo).

 ## Credits